LFergus-Darby/LFergus-Darby/README.md

 ## Hi, I'm Lewis 👋

-I'm an aspiring software engineer currently learning Java and Python.
+I'm an aspiring software engineer currently learning Java.

 My background is in digital operations and technical support, where I worked with systems, data workflows, and troubleshooting technical issues.